manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 	The actual solution depends on:
 	- whether you are su'd to oracle from a different login account.
 	- whether you are using X11 forwarding.
-	- the actual port used by X11 forwarding, which could be 6010 or a different port.
+	- the actual port used by X11 forwarding, which may be 6010 or a different port.
 	- If you logged in and then su'd to oracle, then copy ~/.Xauthority to the oracle account.
 	- If you are using X11 forwarding and the forwarding port is 6010, then DISPLAY=localhost:10.0 is correct.
 	- If you are not using X11 forwarding, and if port 6000 on your PC is reachable from the oracle server, then export DISPLAY=your.pc.ip.address:0.0 is correct.